 While pain is distracting enough, sometimes the fear of pain or the worry that it will interrupt your sleep can interfere with your schedule or desire to wind down.
 In other cases, pain and anxiety naturally occur together, according to Harvard Medical School.
 This is especially common with nerve-related disorders such as fibromyalgia because of the biological similarities between brain function during anxiety and pain.

 When anxiety becomes intense, it can interfere with rest by causing increased muscle tension, aches, racing thoughts, and an elevated heartbeat.

+Pain can increase the time it takes for you to fall asleep at night.
 If you have insomnia, you’re probably familiar with the long nights of staring at the ceiling, your phone screen, or the wall for hours before you fall asleep.
 No matter what you do, you just don’t feel tired.
 This is because sleep latency, or the time it takes to fall asleep, is longer in those with insomnia.

 However, when this discomfort is constant, it can get in the way of sleepy hormones by placing you in a semi-permanent state of arousal, inducing insomnia.

 Yes, pain can affect your sleep positions.
 Experiencing pain can alter how you sleep because the discomfort will likely force you to adjust positions to feel more comfortable.

 Lying on your back or your side is considered the best position for sleeping.
 Back pain could make it uncomfortable to rest in the supine position, though, and pain in the shoulder or hip could cause discomfort for side sleepers.
 Stomach sleepers with neck pain may need to move to the back or side sleeping for a more comfortable night’s rest.